yidinghan/koa2-winston/README.md

 ## Configuration

-Every params got an default value, you can customised your our logger by change the configuration
+Each parameter has a default value, and you can customize your logger by changing the configuration

 ```js
 app.use(logger({